AlixCat13/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+They both receive functions as arguments and uses it once for each array element.
+Map will return a new array but forEach will return undefined.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that is passed to another function that is calling it.
+A higher order function takes another function as an argument and returns a function to its callers.

 3. What is closure?

+Closure gives you access to an function's scope that is outside of another function's scope.

 4. Describe the four rules of the 'this' keyword.

+     1.)
+Window/Global Object Binding: this is when ".this" becomes the window object.

+     2.)
+Implicit Binding: this is when ".this" becomes the object because it is followed by a "." and is calling a method.

+     3.)
+New Binding: this is when we use ".this" to refer to an object that is being called by a a constructor function.

+     4.)
+Explicit Binding: this is when we use the ".call" and ".apply" methods .

 5. Why do we need super() in an extended class?

+We need it to be able to call the methods of a parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.